0x4007/google-flights-scraper/README.md

-# Puppeteer on GitHub Actions
+# Puppeteer on GitHub Actions with Bun & TypeScript

-A minimal proof-of-concept repository demonstrating issues with Puppeteer screen capture on GitHub Actions.
+A minimal proof-of-concept repository demonstrating issues with Puppeteer screen capture on GitHub Actions, built with Bun and TypeScript.

 ## Purpose